eastmaels/steemblog.github.io/_posts/account/deanliu/2016-08-15_the-system-just-blinked-and-sent-me-back-to-3-days-ago-for-20-second.md

 - - -

-This page is synchronized from the post: [The system just blinked and sent me back to 3 days ago for 20 second](https://steemit.com/@deanliu/the-system-just-blinked-and-sent-me-back-to-3-days-ago-for-20-second)
+This page is synchronized from the post: ['The system just blinked and sent me back to 3 days ago for 20 second'](https://steemit.com/@deanliu/the-system-just-blinked-and-sent-me-back-to-3-days-ago-for-20-second)